 Contribution margin will be explored in a future article; SG&A expense refers to selling, general, and administrative expense.

-Benefits of using direct costing
+Benefits of using true profitability

 Having trouble determining the true cost of your products?
 AlignAlytics can help you employ a direct costing approach to improve your profitability.
-Reach out to me below or or follow the author link.
+Reach out to me below or follow the author link.

 Author: Patrick Mosimann